Ondoher/enigma/package/README.md

     array, is the ring setting for a rotor.
 Like the rotors, these are given from left to right.

+---
 `step()`

 Call this method to step the Enigma.
 This will rotate the first rotor to the right and step and double step when necessary.

+---
 `setStart(start)`

 #### **Parameters**
-- **start** this is either a string of an array of numbers.
+- **start** this is either a string or an array of numbers.
 The length of the string or the array should match the number of rotors and are given left to right.
 If start is a string then the letters of the string specify the start value seen in the window for the corresponding rotor.
 If it is an array then each number will be the one-based rotation value.

+---
 `keyPress(letter)`

 Call this method to encode a single letter.
 This will step the Enigma before